Healthy kids, happy family

-Five expert tips to put your children on the path to wellness
+These five expert tips can help put your children on the path to wellness.

 The habits we form as kids can last a lifetime.
 Why not start your children off with healthy habits that can help them grow strong and stay well?
 Try these tips from Gary Emmett, M.D., director of inpatient pediatrics at Thomas Jefferson University Hospital in Philadelphia, to raise healthy children and stress less.